SOMWHY/PageNeko/README.md

 # How to customize

-- Change the images: You should change the images in images_neko folder, then change the file name in "Cat animation frame arrays"
+- Change the images: You should change the images in images_neko folder, then change the file name in "Image Configuration"
-- Animation timing and more: See in "Global parameters"
+- Animation timing and more: See in "Animation Constants"
-- Cat size: See in the comment "Cat width and height"(This affects performance)
+- Cat size: See in the comment "Pet Constants"(Size of images affects performance)
-- Cat speed: See in the comment "Cat movement speed"
+- Cat speed: See in the comment "Pet Constants"
-- Cat styling: See in the comment "Create cat element with styles"
+- Mood changing rate: See in the comment "Pet Constants"
-- Trun on/off "ZZZ" animation when sleeping: Set ENABLE_ZZZ_ANIMATION
+- Cat styling: See in the comment "Pet Element Styles"
-to true/false
+- Trun on/off "ZZZ" animation when sleeping: Set ENABLE_ZZZ_ANIMATION to true/false